6th Air Refueling Wing: Return to flying operations

 On 1 January 2001, three C-37A Gulfstream V aircraft replaced the Bobcats. with the addition of the C-37s to the wing's EC-135Ys, the 310th Airlift Squadron was activated under the 6th Operations Group, and the wing was redesignated the 6th Air Mobility Wing.
 Following the 9/11 attacks, the wing also provided refueling support for fighters flying homeland security over the southeastern United States.

+In 2013, the 310th AS received a United States Central Command deployment tasking to provide combat airlift to the Commander, International Security Assistance Force at Kabul International Airport.
+This tasking represented the DOD's first deployment of the C-37 to a combat zone.
+The 310th made two subsequent deployments that year.

 The wing has twice won the Air Mobility Rodeo Best Air Mobility Wing Award; in 2000 and 2005.

 On 1 October 2008, the 927th Air Refueling Wing moved on paper to MacDill from Selfridge Air National Guard Base, Michigan and became a classic reserve associate unit, providing crews and support personnel sharing operation of the 6th's KC-135R aircraft.
 The 927th had transferred its existing aircraft to the 127th Wing of the Michigan Air National Guard at Selfridge.
 This move resulted from a recommendation by the 2005 Base Realignment and Closure Commission.

 The wing deploys to forward locations to support the Global War on Terrorism and performs medical evacuation missions from overseas theaters of operations.
 After the devastating earthquake in Haiti on 12 January 2010, the wing supported Operation United Response providing humanitarian aid to victims of the earthquake until June 2010.

 Regular associate units

 In April 2008, the 911th Air Refueling Squadron was activated at Seymour Johnson Air Force Base, North Carolina.
 The 911th is an "Active Associate" unit, partnering with the reserve 77th Air Refueling Squadron of the 916th Air Refueling Wing and using the 77th's KC-135Rs.
 The 911th was the first tanker active associate unit to be formed and the 77th received an additional eight airplanes for it to operate with the 911th.
 The squadron won its second Spaatz Trophy as an associate unit.

 In October 2009, the 99th Air Refueling Squadron, was activated at Birmingham Air National Guard Base (since renamed Sumpter Smith ANGB), Alabama, as the wing's second active associate squadron.
 The 99th operates the KC-135Rs of the 106th Air Refueling Squadron of the Alabama Air National Guard's 117th Air Refueling Wing.

+On 1 July 2019, the C-37As of the 310th Airlift Squadron were reassigned to other bases and the squadron was inactivated a few months later on 30 September 2019.

 On 1 October 2019, due to the deactivation of the 310th Airlift Squadron, the 6th Air Mobility Wing was redesignated as the 6th Air Refueling Wing.